ISAITB/docs-tdl/source/handlers/index.rst

 * :ref:`tdl-step-bptxn`: When beginning a processing transaction.
 * :ref:`tdl-step-process`: When making a processing operation outside of a processing transaction.
 * :ref:`tdl-step-verify`: When validating content.
+* :ref:`tdl-step-interact`: When triggering an alternative to a UI-based user interaction.

 The element corresponding to each of these steps defines a ``handler`` attribute to identify the handler implementation.
 In case an built-in handler is to be used the value specified here is the name of the handler (see :ref:`handlers-predefined-handlers`).
 Using an external